techidaily/site-android-transfer/source/_posts/in-2024-two-ways-to-sync-contacts-from-nubia-red-magic-9-proplus-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Lastly, you can also use [Dr.Fone - Phone Manager (Android)](https://drfone.wondershare.com/android-transfer.html) for smoothly exporting contacts from Nubia Red Magic 9 Pro+ to Gmail.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://fox-hovers.techidaily.com/new-in-2024-cost-outline-for-composing-sounds-to-screen-titles/"><u>[New] In 2024, Cost Outline for Composing Sounds to Screen-Titles</u></a></li>
+<li><a href="https://visual-screen-recording.techidaily.com/updated-achieving-professional-grade-vr-gameplay-captures/"><u>[Updated] Achieving Professional-Grade VR Gameplay Captures</u></a></li>
+<li><a href="https://novels-ebooks.techidaily.com/210761538-9781622036530-art-of-attention/"><u>Art of Attention | Free Book</u></a></li>
+<li><a href="https://driver-download.techidaily.com/find-and-install-updated-graphics-drivers-for-your-hp-z440-workstation-today/"><u>Find and Install Updated Graphics Drivers for Your HP Z440 Workstation Today!</u></a></li>
+<li><a href="https://tech-savvy.techidaily.com/get-first-look-at-apple-vision-pro-starting-pre-orders-on-january-19th-product-launches-february-2nd-insights-from-zdnet/"><u>Get First Look at Apple Vision Pro: Starting Pre-Orders on January 19Th, Product Launches February 2Nd | Insights From ZDNET</u></a></li>
+<li><a href="https://common-error.techidaily.com/handled-problem-unsuccessful-writing-attempt-at-0xpointed-out-memory-spot/"><u>Handled Problem: Unsuccessful Writing Attempt at 0XPointed-Out Memory Spot</u></a></li>
+<li><a href="https://driver-download.techidaily.com/how-to-resolve-neat-scanner-driver-glitches-on-your-pc-efficiently/"><u>How to Resolve Neat Scanner Driver Glitches on Your PC Efficiently</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-simulate-gps-movement-in-ar-games-on-xiaomi-redmi-note-12t-pro-drfone-by-drfone-virtual-android/"><u>How to Simulate GPS Movement in AR games On Xiaomi Redmi Note 12T Pro? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-xiaomi-redmi-13c-5g-to-samsung-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Xiaomi Redmi 13C 5G to Samsung Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-photos-from-oppo-reno-8t-to-samsung-galaxy-s21-ultra-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Photos From Oppo Reno 8T to Samsung Galaxy S21 Ultra | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-photos-from-realme-narzo-60x-5g-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Photos from Realme Narzo 60x 5G to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-photos-from-xiaomi-redmi-13c-5g-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Photos from Xiaomi Redmi 13C 5G to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-transfer-music-from-vivo-v30-pro-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways to Transfer Music from Vivo V30 Pro to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-realme-c67-5g-to-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Realme C67 5G To Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-vivo-t2x-5g-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Vivo T2x 5G to iPhone XS/11 | Dr.fone</u></a></li>
+</ul></div>